 The Two Things Every Good Studio Has

 Every single room in this list has at least two warm light sources that aren’t overhead fixtures.
 That one detail separates rooms that feel livable from rooms that feel like a dentist’s office.
-The overhead light in most apartments is a starting point, not a finish line.
-Turn it off, switch on your lamps, and watch the whole room transform.
+Turn off the overhead light, switch on your lamps, and watch the whole room transform instantly.

 The other common thread?
 Personality.
 None of these studios are anonymous.
 They reflect the people living in them through book collections, plant choices, art prints, and small objects that actually mean something.
 A studio apartment for a man doesn’t need a theme or a style label.
 It just needs to feel like someone actually lives there.